rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 Your Redux **state is immutable**.
 Instead of mutating your state, you always return a new state.
 You don't perform state mutations or depend on object references.

 {{< highlight javascript >}}
-// don't do this in Redux, because it muates the array function addAuthor(state, action) {
+// don't do this in Redux, because it mutates the array function addAuthor(state, action) {
   return state.authors.push(action.author);
 }